JacobPayne04/RideSafe-FrontEnd/Frontend/client/Outline.md

 #### Driver Stripe account setup / allowed to drive variable
 - [ ] add account set up for stripe and that to update the drivers account as driveable-🛑TODO#🛑
-- [ ] Add isallowed to Drive for giving cords to render for passengers-🛑TODO#🛑
+- [ ] Add isallowed to Drive for giving cords to render for passengers-instead of webhook to send it to a admin base there will bne an account with admmin route that renders drivers based on if they are not allowe to drive🛑TODO#🛑

 ### Chunk 2: Geo-Location / Multi-University Edge Case (4 hrs)
 - [✔]